hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 Install the following packages:

 1. `linux-headers`: This is necessary for installing the dkms package.
-If you're using a custom kernel, install the headers package for it (e.g. for `linux-zen` it would be `linux-zen-headers`).
+If you're using a custom kernel, the headers package for it will need to be installed (e.g. for `linux-zen` it would be `linux-zen-headers`).
-2. `nvidia-dkms` or `nvidia-open-dkms`: The kernel driver itself.
+2. `nvidia` or `nvidia-dkms`: The kernel driver itself.
+Optionally, the open source drivers from NVIDIA can be installed as `nvidia-open` or `nvidia-open-dkms`.
-3. `nvidia-utils`: The userspace graphics drivers.
+4. `nvidia-utils`: The userspace graphics drivers.
 You need this for running Vulkan applications.
-If you'd like to game using Steam or Wine, install `lib32-nvidia-utils` as well.
+If you'd like to use apps like Steam or Wine, install `lib32-nvidia-utils` as well.
-4. `egl-wayland` (`libnvidia-egl-wayland1` and `libnvidia-egl-gbm1` on Ubuntu): This provides
+5. `egl-wayland` (`libnvidia-egl-wayland1` and `libnvidia-egl-gbm1` on Ubuntu): This enables
-the necessary compatibility layer so that Hyprland doesn't fall back to zink/Vulkan.
+compatibility between the EGL API and the Wayland protocol.

 {{< callout >}}

-It's recommended to use the `nvidia-dkms` drivers as you won't have to rebuild the initramfs manually every time the drivers update.
+It's recommended to use the `nvidia-dkms` drivers, as you won't have to rebuild the initramfs manually every time the drivers update.

 {{< /callout >}}